Sugar Rainbow Density | Science Experiment

-Density differences are revealed in a colorful stack of sugar-water samples.
+Get a colorful lesson in food science with our Sugar Rainbow Density Science Experiment, where density differences are revealed in a colorful stack of sugar-water samples.

-Understanding density has never been easier or more colorful!
+Understanding density has never been easier — or more colorful — than with our rainbow density experiment.
 The Sugar Rainbow is a creative and engaging way to see how liquids of different densities stack on top each other.
-There’s an additional lesson about adhesion and cohesion in the mix for you, too.
-A simple combination of some sugar and water with vivid colors leads to an awesome science experience about density.
+(Hint: There’s an additional lesson about adhesion and cohesion in the mix for you, too.)
+A simple combination of some everyday table sugar and vibrant colored water leads to an awesome science experience about density.
+Ready for it?
+Let’s go!

 - 6 Tall, clear glasses (See NOTE in Step1.)